ibm-cloud-docs/solution-tutorials/serverless-mobile-backend.md

 Our {{site.data.keyword.openwhisk_short}} actions are ready for our mobile app.
 Before running the mobile app, you need to configure its settings to target the services you created.

-1. With Android Studio, open the project located in the `android` folder of your checkout directory.
+1. Launch **Android Studio**, open the project located in the `android` folder of your checkout directory.
 2. Edit `android/app/src/main/res/values/credentials.xml` and fill in the blanks with values from credentials.
-You will need the {{site.data.keyword.appid_short}} `tenantId`, the {{site.data.keyword.mobilepushshort}} `appGuid` and `clientSecret` and the organization and space names where the {{site.data.keyword.openwhisk_short}} have been deployed.
+You will need the {{site.data.keyword.appid_short}} `tenantId`, the {{site.data.keyword.mobilepushshort}} `appGuid` and `clientSecret` and namespace where the {{site.data.keyword.openwhisk_short}} have been deployed.
 For API host, launch command prompt or terminal and run the command
    ```sh
    ibmcloud fn property get --apihost
    ```